 [docstoc docId=”45889948″ mId=”-10″ width=”630″ height=”550″ slideMode=”false” showRelatedDocs=”true” showOtherDocs=”true” allowdownload=”true” url=”http://www.docstoc.com/docs/45889948/Box-Tops-Newsletter”]Box Tops Newsletter[/docstoc]

 2. Bulletin Boards are a great way to keep the students and staff encouraged.
-ESPECIALLY if someone from administration has to do something silly if your school or a particular class makes a goal for the year!
-I love this image because it has full-sized product and arrows where to find the Box Tops For Education.
+ESPECIALLY if someone from the administration has to do something silly if your school or a particular class makes a goal for the year!
+I love this image because it has a full-sized product and arrows where to find the Box Tops For Education.

 3. Classroom collection bags/boxes/envelopes.
 These can be used the entire year, and all you have to do is make enough for every classroom in the school and collect on specified days.
 It creates routine for the teachers and students, AND you don’t have to interrupt instruction time when you go and collect.

 Now, for the fun stuff.
 What are you collecting your Box Tops For Education in?
 If you’re new to this, I’ve collected some great inspiration from around the web for you.
 The good thing about most of these is that you can use containers that Box Tops For Education come on to collect!